 We’re constantly hearing rants about how expensive it is to survive in Singapore – much less enjoy a good meal out.
-But we’ve found solid proof that it’s still possible for two people to enjoy three-course fine dining for less than S$50 each.
+But we’ve found solid proof that it’s still possible for two people to enjoy three-course fine dining or mains for less than S$50 each.

 Here are 12 contemporary and Western restaurants to dine out on the cheap.